Alexander A Sawchuk

 Ph.D. in Electrical Engineering, 1972, Stanford University, Palo Alto, CA.

 Alexander A. Sawchuk was born in Washington, DC.
 He received the S.B. degree in electrical engineering from the Massachusetts Institute of Technology, and the M.S. and Ph.D. degrees in electrical engineering from Stanford University.
-He has been with the University of Southern California since 1971, where he is currently the Leonard M. Silverman Chair Professor of Electrical Engineering.
-From 2005-2012 he was the Chair of the Ming Hsieh Department of Electrical Engineering-Systems.
-He has served in the past as Director of the Signal and Image Processing Institute for more than ten years, and as Deputy Director of the Integrated Media Systems Center.
+He joined the University of Southern California in 1971, and is now Leonard M. Silverman Chair Professor Emeritus of Electrical and Computer Engineering.
+From 2005-2012 he was the Chair of the Ming Hsieh Department of Electrical and Computer Engineering-Systems.
+He has served in the past as Director of the Signal and Image Processing Institute (SIPI) for more than ten years, and as Deputy Director of the Integrated Media Systems Center (IMSC).

-His research interests include the use of optoelectronic devices and systems for high information capacity parallel optical computing, interconnection and network applications.
+His research has involved the use of optoelectronic devices and systems for high information capacity parallel optical computing, interconnection and network applications.
 He also works in the areas of image processing, immersive media technology, and in stereo and panoramic video and displays.
-He is the holder of a U.S. Patent and is the author or co-author of more than 160 technical publications and 100 talks in these fields, including several books and book chapters.
-He teaches courses in these and related fields and has supervised the Ph.D. research of more than 30 students.
+More recently he explored problems in wireless health, computer vision and machine learning.
+He is the holder of two U.S. Patents and is the author or co-author of more than 160 technical publications and 100 talks in these fields, including several books and book chapters.
+He has taught courses in these and related fields and has supervised the Ph.D. research of more than 40 students.

-He is a Fellow of the Optical Society of America (OSA), the Institute of Electrical and Electronics Engineers (IEEE), and the International Society for Optical Engineering (SPIE).
-He recently received the OSA Distinguished Service Award and USC Mellon Academic Mentoring Support Program Certificate of Recognition.
-He has also received the Halliburton Award for Exceptional Service, the Lockheed Senior Research Award, and the Outstanding Teaching Award from the USC Viterbi School of Engineering.
+He is a Fellow of the Optical Society (OSA) and the International Society for Optics and Photonics (SPIE).
+He is Life Fellow of the Institute of Electrical and Electronics Engineers (IEEE).
+He received the USC Associates Award for Excellence in Teaching, the OSA Distinguished Service Award, the USC Mellon Academic Mentoring Support Program Certificate of Recognition, and the USC Faculty Mentoring Faculty Award.
+He also received the Halliburton Award for Exceptional Service, the Lockheed Senior Research Award, and the Outstanding Teaching Award from the USC Viterbi School of Engineering.

-Optical computing, interconnections, and networks, digital image processing, multimedia systems, data storage systems.
+Optical computing, interconnections, and networks, digital image processing, media systems, data storage systems, wireless health, multimodal sensing and machine learning.